ochinchina/supervisord/README.md

 ...
 ```

-- user: user in the section "program:xxx" now is extended to support group with format "user[:group]".
+- **user**: user in the section "program:xxx" now is extended to support group with format "user[:group]".
 So "user" can be configured as:

 ```ini
 [program:xxx]